ENOFLAG/writeups/pwn2win2020/stolen_backdoor/writeup.md

 The result was, that the flag must be made out of the characters `swR}W-FBL{TCdc3l10ne4_rbi`.

-Graphing the latency-data for `C` showed a regular pattern of a single spike with a approximatly constant frequency.
+Graphing the latency-data for `C` showed a regular pattern of a single spike with an approximatly constant frequency.
 This lead us to believe that the char `C` occured exactly once in the flag, and the observed frequency was the outer loop which took somewhat over 7ms in total.
 (5000µs sleep in the outer loop + appox 2000µs for printing the flag itself)

 Based on the flag format `CTF-BR{....}` we could assume that this spike is the start of a new Flag.
 This key information now enhanced our script.